Karyotyping:

 How Is the Karyotype Test Done?

-- Amniotic fluid
+- Amniotic fluid (for prenatal testing)

-- Blood
+- Blood (most common in adults)

-- Bone marrow
+- Bone marrow (often for cancer or blood disorders)

 For infertile couples, the test is usually done via a blood draw, from both the male and female partner.
 The blood samples are then processed in a lab.
 A karyotype is a test to identify and evaluate the size, shape, and number of chromosomes in a sample of body cells.